Embarcadero/License-Compliance/README.md

 # Open Source License Compliance
 Open source libraries that have been modified and/or used in projects distributed by Embarcadero.
-The source code is share in compliance with the original licenses.
+The source code is shared in compliance with the original licenses.

 * [GDB](https://github.com/Embarcadero/License-Compliance/tree/main/gdb)
   * License: GPLv2